fl4shk/artyA7100TVgaTest/README.md

 ```
 source recreate-vivado-project.tcl
 ```
-from the Vivado TCL console
+from the Vivado TCL console.